 - The data exclude faculty in their first year of employment at an institution and those who are in their terminal year after being denied tenure.

 - COACHE data does not (yet) include part-time/adjunct faculty.

-- We cannot deliver information in our dataset that identifies individual faculty (because of IRB requirements) nor individual institutions (because of contractual with them).
+- We cannot deliver information in our dataset that identifies individual faculty (because of IRB requirements) nor individual institutions (because of contractual agreements with them).

 The codebook you receive in the first step of the data request process is not a perfect representation of our dataset.
 Some variables were not gathered in some years, and institutional participation varied greatly from year to year.
 For example, not until 2014 did COACHE expand to include community colleges, and only two systems of community colleges have participated.